Cathy Giessel: Political positions

 Alaska Mining Day bill signing ceremony: Giessel with Governor Sean Parnell, Senate President Charlie Huggins, Micciche, Donald Olson and mining industry representatives.

 In a 2010 response to a questionnaire sent by the Alaska Family Action group, Giessel conveyed pro-life viewpoints, constitutional limits on benefits for same-sex couples and legislative blocks on the expansion of gambling excepting a referendum.
-Since then however, Senator Giessel has joined Democrats in opposition to any policies seeking to reduce or eliminate abortion.
+Since then however Giessel has joined Democrats in opposition to policies seeking to reduce or eliminate abortion.

-In the 2011 mid-term Alaska Business Report Card (a grading system run by several Alaska business coalitions judging state officials on how favorable they are to the business community) Giessel received an A+, the only senator to receive the highest grade, and only one of five state legislators in both houses.
+In the 2011 mid-term Alaska Business Report Card (a grading system run by several Alaska business coalitions judging state officials on how favorable they are to the business community).
+Giessel received an A+, the only senator to receive the highest grade, and only one of five state legislators in both houses.

 National involvement

 In 2013, Giessel was appointed to chair the Energy Producing States Coalition (EPSC), a bipartisan group of legislators across 10 states that focuses on energy and transmission development issues.
-Following a decision by the Interior Department to withhold $110 million in federal mineral revenue sharing payments because of sequestration, the EPSC issued a letter to the House Energy and Commerce Committee leadership denouncing the act, which Giessel signed on to.
+After a decision by the Interior Department to withhold $110 million in federal mineral revenue sharing payments because of sequestration, the EPSC issued a letter to the House Energy and Commerce Committee leadership denouncing the act, to which Giessel signed.

 Personal life

-Giessel is married to Richard and has three children and several grandchildren.
-She is a member of both the National Rifle Association of America – which has endorsed her run for re-election and the Second Amendment Sisters.
+Giessel and Richard Giessel are married and they have three children and several grandchildren.
+She is a member of the National Rifle Association of America–which has endorsed her run for re-election and the Second Amendment Sisters.
 She received the Anchorage Republican Woman of the Year award in 2007.